mattzahel/java-api-project/README.md

 - `PUT /news/:id` - Update a news article
 - `DELETE /news/:id` - Delete a news article

+[Postman collection file](https://github.com/mattzahel/java-api-project/blob/d516139fd4810155a64a4d1aab44f9feea865c16/docs/News%20API.postman_collection.json) is available in the docs folder

 ## How to run
-- Clone this repository
+1. Clone this repository
-- Install Maven dependencies
+2. Install Maven dependencies
-- Run the application
+3. Run the application
-- Access the endpoints
+4. Access the endpoints